mehrnaz-shahi/Messenger-with-web-socket/README.md

 # Messenger-with-web-socket

-This a messenger is writen by Django, HTML, CSS, Javascript, and uses websocket.
+This messenger is written by Django, HTML, CSS, Javascript, and uses WebSocket.